Open-Markets-Initiative/wireshark-lua/README.md

 Please report any dissection errors to contact.omi at protonmail.
 Include a small note on what you expect, a zipped minimal capture demonstrating the problem, and a link or pdf specification documenting the correct behavior.

-The Open Markets Initiative (Omi) is a group of technologists dedicated to increasing the stability of electronic financial markets using modern development methods.
+The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.
 Enjoy.